FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Store_and_forward_mode_routing.md

 {
-    "title": "Store and forward modes",
+    "title": "Store  and forward concepts",
     "linkTitle": "Store and forward modes",
     "weight": "290"
-}# <span id="Store"></span>Store and forward concepts

-The store and forward mode enables you to route files from one computer to another via one or more intermediate relays (computers or communication sites).
+}The store and forward mode enables you to route files from one computer to another via one or more intermediate relays (computers or communication sites).
 For example, when sending a file from computer A to computer C, where A and C are either not directly connected or have a connection problem, the file is routed via computer B.

 In the same way, a file to be sent to clients that are dependent on